 You Are Now Less Dumb: How to Conquer Mob Mentality, How to Buy Happiness, and All the Other Ways to Outsmart Yourself 2013

-The backfire effect is one of the many cognitive bias that affect the way that we think and process information.
-We know already that just by believing in something, we are bias because we can unknowingly make things fit into our belief system or we tend to perceive something in a way that compliments our belief.
+The backfire effect is one of the many cognitive biases that affects the way that we think and process information.
+We know already that just by believing in something, we are biased because we can unknowingly make things fit into our belief system or we tend to perceive something in a way that complements our belief.
 If you have two people standing side by side in a room and experience the same event, one could walk away firm in their mind it was a paranormal experience while the other will walk away confident it was something completely explainable.